smartdevicelink/sdl_evolution/nnnn-Expand-Mobile-putfile-RPC.md

 ## Proposed solution

 Proposed solution is introducing an optional 4-byte CRC checksum in putfile RPC.
 32 bit CRC(CRC32) can check data integrity up to 512 Mbit.
-If SDL core failed to pass CRC check, SDL core will request retry for same putfile operation.
+If SDL core failed to pass CRC check, SDL core will request retry for same putfile operation by feeding back "Corrupted_DATA" result code.

 ## Detailed design